 Dampness, rot and infestation

 Repair category 2

-Notes Traces of wood bore infestation were noted to several roof timbers.
-Unless previously treated to a guaranteed standard a precautionary check should be carried out by a timber specialist contractor and estimates obtained for any required remedial works.
+Notes One or two areas of damp ceiling plaster were noted thought to be due to recent roof leakage and repairs are required.
+Condensation staining was noted elsewhere, possibly related to the property being unoccupied at present.
+Traces of wood bore infestation were noted to roof timbers.
+A precautionary check of the entire property should be carried out by a reputable timber/damp specialist contractor prior to purchase and estimates obtained for any required remedial works.